Rest Areas for your Road Trip to Sea Ranch

 21780 Highway 1, Jenner, CA 95450.
 (707) 205-3517

 Just a quick hop up the road from Fort Ross Lodge and Store is Timber Cove Inn and Resort.
 Of all the possible bathroom rest areas, Timber Cove is another favorite of ours!
-Newly renovated in 2016 they now feature a beautiful lobby with updated restaurant and bar.
-In fact, when we stay in Sea Ranch we frequently drive south to Timber Cove for a romantic night out dining at the Coast Kitchen, bathroom included.
+Renovated in 2016 they now feature a beautiful lobby with an updated restaurant and bar.
+In fact, when we stay in The Sea Ranch we frequently drive south to Timber Cove for a romantic night out dining at the Coast Kitchen, bathroom included.

 Stillwater and Ocean Cove